WeilonYing/GameDevCore/README.md

 In the details pane search bar, search "Max Walk Speed".
 Set the Max Walk Speed property from 600 to 6000 (http://imgur.com/a/N8Uhc).
 Once you're done, press Play.
 If done correctly, you'll notice that your character now has a significantly higher maximum speed.

+Feel free to tinker around with the other properties.
+Hint: Your player's acceleration remains the same.
+How could we make it reach its new maximum speed faster?

+Once you're happy with the results, move on to the next section.

 ## Lighting
 Read the Unreal Engine 4 Lighting Tutorials here: https://docs.unrealengine.com/latest/INT/Engine/Rendering/LightingAndShadows/.
 At the minimum, read Lighting Basics, Light Mobility and Types of Lights.

+WIP

+## Uploading your changes to Git
+WIP